LYNCH·LLP

 • How many art units does this examiner cover?

-• What does this pooled record mean?
+• What does the allowance rate number mean?

 ◈ RESPONDING TO AN OFFICE ACTION